henrifola/henrifola/README.md

 #### ✨ Welcome to my Github! ✨
 I'm Henriette, a 25 y/o software engineer.
 I graduated with a degree in engineering in 2021, and I've been working in the industry for 2 years doing mainly Java/Kotlin & React development.
-I'm about to enroll in grad school in Seoul, South Korea to study and research more about AI, but first doing a one year intensive course in Korean until september🌷
+Now doing grad school in Seoul, South Korea to study and research more about AI.

 <br/>

 #### - 💫 I’m currently studying 💫

-- Korean
-- TOPIK
+#### - 💫 Certifications 💫
-- Express.js
+- Topik Lvl 4

 <img align="right" src="https://media.giphy.com/media/DrYaN3b6awrmw/giphy.gif"/>